KerneyJ/MEMO-coin/README.md

 * Make Transaction Pool Distributed
 * Make Metronome Distributed
 * Try not to add complexity to the wallet or the validator(push any more complexity to the blockchain, transaction pool, or metronome)
+* Convert proof of memory to proof of storage

 ## External Utils
 * openssl (key generation)